20+ Years Experience

 Additional Statutory Payments for Directors

 As a company director, you may also be eligible for additional statutory payments, such as Statutory Maternity Pay (SMP), Statutory Sick Pay (SSP), or Maternity Allowance (MA) claimed from the Department of Work and Pensions.
-Furthermore, many company directors and you can be entitled to claim holiday pay, backdated salaries, and loans owed by insolvent companies.

 These additional payments can provide further financial support during the challenging period following the liquidation of your company.